 The traditional Prague pubs are a great place to savour a wholesome lunch, supplemented with tankards of beer.
-It is also a place to have great fun, complain, discuss politics, talk about football and hockey, and chat with others.
+It is also a place to have great fun, complaint, discuss politics, talk about football and hockey, and chat with others.

 You have probably already heard that Czechs brew some of the world’s best beers.
 So where better to enjoy these pale, golden lagers and rarer dark varieties than in a traditional Czech pub?
 And once you choose from the recommended places listed below and order your first pint and start drinking, don’t be surprised that your glass is replenished even without asking.
 That’s part of the Czech tradition.
-Another tradition is sharing a table – it’s not unusual if someone asks you if they can share a table with you, and of course you are expected say yes.
+Another tradition is sharing a table – it’s not unusual if someone asks you if they can share a table with you, and of course, you are expected to say yes.

 Czech Traditional Pubs

 This is quite an old drinking hall with cool beer prices, just 36 CZK for 0.5l for the frothy Pilsner Urquell lager.
 When Bill Clinton visited the Czech Republic, Vaclav Havel showed him this pub – to see a real Czech Pub.
 The average beer tourist may find it hard to get a seat in this popular locals’ hangout, so make sure you get there early as seats fill up quickly.
 Have a pint while standing at the bar if all the seats are reserved for regulars.
 This is one of the world’s greatest beer bars, so treat it and its regular patrons with appreciation.

 Open: from 3pm-11pm.